 Aaron Kirchhoff graduated from the Scientific Glass Technology program at Salem Community College in 2008.
 While living in Iowa, he developed a continued interest in a variety of subjects throughout his youth, some of which included art and science.

 After a year-long indoctrination into glass working, I discovered the niche overlap between science and glass working.
 This was the same time I learned there was only one institution in the nation where I could study scientific glass -- Salem Community College.
 I visited during the annual International Flameworking Conference, and I promptly decided I would double major in glass art and scientific glass technology.
 I graduated from Salem Community College in 2008.
-I am currently employed by the federal government at the National Institute of Standards and Technology (NIST) in Gaithersburg, Maryland.

 "I would describe myself as an individual who has always had an interest in the systems and materials which define our universe, and a need to explore the fabric of the human experience," said Kirchhoff, who earned a bachelor's degree in studio art from The University of Iowa before enrolling at SCC.